 What to Expect

 Malé Airport (code: MLE) is divided into three small terminals: International, Domestic, and Seaplanes.
 A new terminal is currently in the planning stages.
 Facilities include a few eateries and shops, though none are open 24 hours, and free showers in the departures area.
 WiFi is not available, but there are free internet kiosks in a few locations.
 For added comfort while you wait, economy class passengers can pay to enter two airport lounges.
-See Airport Lounges in the airport guide below for location and access information.
+See Airport Lounges in the guide below for location and access information.

 Sleeping in Malé Airport